flymj/LLMCompass/README.md

 - **Entry point.** `app.py` remains the entry point—run `streamlit run app.py`
-  and select the "Registered device" option to load presets such as the updated A110 topology.
+  and select the "Registered device" option to load presets such as the updated A110 topology (now available in the preset list).
 - **Roofline detail.** After clicking **Run roofline analysis**, the dashboard reports overall latency, a per-stage table, and a bar chart that exposes the roofline breakdown for the latest sweep point.
-- **Multi-device comparisons.** Analyze one device at a time, but you can switch the preset dropdown (or open multiple browser tabs) to collect results for several devices side by side.
+- **Multi-device comparisons.** Use the "Device presets" multiselect to analyze one or more registered devices simultaneously; tables and sweep plots now show per-device overlays so you can compare chips side by side without opening new browser tabs.